practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 ```

 > [!IMPORTANT]
-> Now comes the real hacks.
+> Now come the real hacks.

 This was only for the _~/.bahrc_ configuration file of **my (normal) user**, not the root user who is supposed to do the installation work!

-So, also add these two lines to the _/root/.bahrc_ configuration file of the root user.
+So, also add those two lines to the _/root/.bashrc_ configuration file of the root user.
 Best is now to restart the Bash shell and login as root again.

 Still, something is missing in my new Xubuntu 18.04.5 LTS (32-bit) system: a C compiler!